Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

 Due to the nature of the operation, your movements will initially be quite restrictive.
 Speaker-phones, remote controls, entertainments, magazines and foodstuffs should all be positioned for easy accessibility.
 Everything should be situated at counter level, avoiding the need to reach too high or low.
 You will need to sleep on your back in an inclined position for the first stage of recovery until swelling subsides.
 Soft, comfortable and easily worn clothing and footwear is also highly advisable.

-Although breast revision surgery can seem quite daunting, Dr Choy usually performs the operation as an outpatient procedure, and you will return home the same day.
-Recovery begins immediately, and the few weeks away from regular work and activities will be worth the inconvenience, especially when you attain greater self-confidence and the admiration of family, friends and acquaintances.
+Dr Choy usually performs the operation as an outpatient procedure, and you will return home the same day.
+Recovery begins immediately and requires a few weeks away from regular work and activities.
+For the typical breast surgery patient, this looks like one to two weeks off work and at least six weeks off exercise, heavy lifting and other strenuous activities.

-Dr Choy studied at the University of Sydney, Royal Prince Alfred Hospital and Royal Australasian College of Surgeons and has earned accreditations from the Royal Australasian College of Surgeons as well as the Australasian Society of Plastic Surgeons, Australasian Society of Aesthetic Plastic Surgeons and the American Society of Plastic Surgeons.
-These credentials demonstrate Dr Choy’s long-standing desire to master his craft and deliver results which frequently exceed client expectations.
+Dr Ellis Choy is known for his keen attention, sensitivity and empathy which foster a productive patient rapport.
+He studied at the University of Sydney, Royal Prince Alfred Hospital and Royal Australasian College of Surgeons and has earned accreditations from the Royal Australasian College of Surgeons as well as the Australasian Society of Plastic Surgeons, Australasian Society of Aesthetic Plastic Surgeons and the American Society of Plastic Surgeons.
+These credentials demonstrate Dr Choy’s long-standing desire to master his craft.

-Dr Choy, in both his training and practice, has been recognised for his talents as a surgeon in numerous specialities including general surgery, breast augmentation and revision surgeries, reconstructive surgery of the face, breast and body as well as skin oncology, and the surgeon has shown distinction in each of these areas.
-Dr Choy’s broad surgical knowledge has earned him the wide respect of his peers and ensure that discerning patients throughout the region, especially those seeking revision surgeries, consider him as a finalist for their procedures.
+Dr Choy, in both his training and practice, has been recognised for his talents as a surgeon in numerous areas including general surgery, breast augmentation and revision surgeries, reconstructive surgery of the face, breast and body as well as skin oncology.

-Women in the Sydney area or localities who harbour concerns with the appearance of their breasts should immediately schedule an appointment with Dr Choy, whether they seek an initial or revision surgery.
+Women in the Sydney area or localities who harbour concerns about a prior breast surgery may schedule an appointment with Dr Choy.
 They may call the surgeon’s practice on 02 8962 9388 or book their consultation online if they prefer.
-However, women should not delay, as appointments book quickly, and the life-changing benefits that a breast surgery performed by Dr Choy can provide them should also not wait.

 *The information about breast revision was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.